inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### The Rogue AI Problem

-Unchecked AI is like giving a toddler a flamethrower—impressive capability, catastrophic results.
+Unchecked AI is like giving a toddler a flamethrower impressive capability, catastrophic results.
 We've all seen it: AI hallucinating documentation, inventing APIs that don't exist, confidently writing code that compiles to nowhere.
-The solution isn't less AI—it's smarter orchestration.
+The solution isn't less AI it's smarter orchestration.

 ### Multi-Agent Reality Check

 InSpatial AI doesn't fly solo.
-Every output passes through a **consensus layer**—multiple LLMs cross-checking each other like a paranoid peer review:
+Every output passes through a **consensus layer** multiple LLMs cross-checking each other like a paranoid peer review:

 - **The Proposer**: Generates initial solution
 - **The Critic**: Finds flaws, edge cases, security holes
 - **The Validator**: Ensures correctness against actual APIs
 - **The Optimizer**: Refines for performance and elegance

-Think of it as AI democracy—no single model becomes a dictator.
+Think of it as AI democracy no single model becomes a dictator.
 When one hallucinates, others call bullshit.
 When one misses edge cases, others catch them.
 The output isn't just intelligent, it's verified and strict intelligence.

 ### Strict Output Contracts